ra1fh/s725/README.md

 ### Usage

+The s725get utility downloads the data from the watch and writes it to disk in various selectable formats: srd, hrm, tcx, txt.

-The s725get utility takes a -d argument which specifies the driver type to be used to communicate with the device.
-Valid values are "serial", "irda".
-A device filename is required for -d values of "serial", but not for "irda".
-The default is -d serial.
+The s725get utility takes a -d argument which specifies the driver type to be used to communicate with the watch.
+Valid values are "serial" and "irda".
+The "serial" driver requires the device file to be specified with -D.  The default is -d serial.
+See the "Drivers" section for more details.

 Examples: